clay/claycli/README.md

 * `-v, --version` will print the `clay-cli` version and exit.
 * `-h, --help` will print helpful info about `clay-cli` and various commands.
+* `-V, --verbose` will print out helpful debugging messages as it runs commands.
 * `-s, --site` allows a site url, uri (no protocol or port), or alias to a site specified in your `.clayconfig`.
 If this argument is not provided, `clay-cli` will use the value of the `CLAY_DEFAULT_SITE` environment variable.
 * `-k, --key` allows an api key or an alias to a key specified in your `.clayconfig`.
 If this argument is not provided, `clay-cli` will use the value of the `CLAY_DEFAULT_KEY` environment variable.
 * `-f, --file` imports or exports from a JSON or YAML file, and will recursively parse a folder of said files.
 Note that this may be slow when run against large folders.
-* `-p, --preview` allows you to preview the results of a command without executing it for real.
+* `-n, --dry-run` allows you to preview the results of a command without executing it for real.
 The output will depend on the specific command.
 * `--force` allows you to silence confirmations and warnings.
 Use at your own risk!

 ## Config